 When interacting with AI models, you should be cautious about supplying sensitive information, including personal, confidential or propriety information or data.

-Find out more about using AI tools in your studies.
+Find out more about AI and the University of Queensland.

-Where an assignment requires ChatGPT to be cited, you must reference all the content from Generative AI tools that you include.
+Where an assignment requires the use of AI tools to be cited, you must reference all content from AI tools that you include.
 Failure to reference externally sourced, non-original work can result in Academic misconduct.

 References should provide clear and accurate information for each source and should identify where they have been used in your work.